Perlten/Wtile/README.md

 # Wtile

 ## Bugs:
-Can only close windows that are part of a workspace[] If i quit a window it does not always get removed from workspace []
+Can only close windows that are part of a workspace (Should close current window regardless of which workspace you are in)[] If i quit a window it does not always get removed from workspace []
 ## Features:
 Switch to last window function [x]